vsesha/PoC/README.md

 - Once Calc clicked, invokes server calls Node and spawns a child process
 - Invokes Python script (from child process)
 - And plots the charts
+- Saves the historic data on MongoDB (using mongoose libs)

 Tech Stack
 -----------